ahikz-l/SLAM-visualization-toolbox/README.md

-# tum_benchmark_scripts
+# SLAM-visualization-toolbox
-Scripts to compute the Absolute Trajectory RMSE error for SLAM
+Scripts to compute and visualize the SLAM experiment results.